 Onboarding is a service designed to provide administrators of new grants, and others as designated by their supervisors, with the training, background and assistance they need to administer their grants successfully.

-During the onboarding period, Grants Development Services will provide assistance in:
+During the onboarding period, grant development staff will provide assistance in:

 - Setting up the grant budget

 - Requesting to fill employee positions